HenSch90/SiD/Modul-D1_Bildungsbiographie_individuelle Merkmale.md

 it7 (kommuen): mündlicher Ausdruck

-it8 (komteam): Teamfähigkeit / Zusammenarbeit in einer Gruppe
+it8 (komteam): Teamfähigkeit/Zusammenarbeit in einer Gruppe

 it9 (komvera): Übernahme von Verantwortung in einer Gruppe